TasbeehNaser99/Ruby-Codes/README.md

 Code Structure
 The program is divided into several classes, each with a specific responsibility:

 Fetcher: Responsible for fetching all CSV files from the specified directory.

 Menu: Handles user interaction, allowing users to select the CSV file they want to view.

-Reader: Reads the selected CSV file and displays its content using the console_table gem.
+Reader: Reads the selected CSV file and displays its content using the terminal_table gem.

 https://github.com/user-attachments/assets/b544b96a-5183-439c-92f4-fdadc6248ba6